 This plugin makes it to our list of best blogging tools because it allows you to easily connect your WordPress blog to your Google Analytics account (without hiring a developer or writing code yourself) – a task that can sometimes be a little more complicated for most new bloggers.

-With the click of a few buttons in MonsterInsights, you can set up relatively sophisticated event tracking, e-commerce tracking, form submissions, and other features that will help you better understand your blog readers as you grow. .
+With a click of a few buttons in MonsterInsights, you can set up relatively sophisticated event tracking, e-commerce tracking, form submission tracking, and other features that will help you better understand your blog readers as you grow.

 4. Serp Robot